spinnaker/roer/README.md

-# tilly
+# tiller

 An unofficial, thin CLI for Spinnaker.

 My objective in this project is to provide a client that's suitable for CI environments where you may want to publish Pipeline Templates, etc into Spinnaker.
-For configuration and operations functionality, look to [halyard][halyard].
+For a CLI to help configure and operate Spinnaker itself, use [halyard][halyard]; config & operating utilities is not in Tiller's scope.

 You can download the most recent version from the [Releases][releases] tab.